vercel/terraform-provider-vercel/docs/resources/project.md

 description: |-
   Provides a Project resource.
   A Project groups deployments and custom domains.
 To deploy on Vercel, you need to create a Project.
+  For more detailed information, please see the Vercel documentation https://vercel.com/docs/concepts/projects/overview.
+  -> The root_directory field behaves slightly differently to the Vercel website as it allows upward path navigation (../).
+This is deliberately done so a vercel_file or vercel_project_directory data source's path field can exactly match the root_directory.
   ~> If you are creating Deployments through terraform and intend to use both preview and production deployments, you may not want to create a Project within the same terraform workspace as a Deployment.
 ---